DigitalHERMES/rhizo-uuardop/README.md

  UUPORT connection).

 UUPORT is the command invoked by UUCICO (using port type = pipe) when initiating a call (uucico master mode).
+Communication between uuport and uuardopd is done over shared memory.

 ## UUARDOPD Usage